UchihaArk/langgraphgo/docs/RFC_CHANNELS.md

 This RFC proposes introducing a formal `Channel` architecture to LangGraphGo, aligning it more closely with the Python implementation.
 Channels provide a flexible and powerful way to manage state updates, synchronization, and data flow between nodes in the graph.

 ## Motivation
 Currently, LangGraphGo uses a `StateSchema` with `Reducer` functions to manage state updates.
-While effective for simple cases (like `map[string]interface{}` with append logic), it lacks the expressiveness of Python's Channels.
+While effective for simple cases (like `map[string]any` with append logic), it lacks the expressiveness of Python's Channels.

 Channels allow for:
 - **De-duplication**: Ensuring only unique values are stored.